Do Go On - 125 - The Legend of Bigfoot

 And you can do so at any time.

-Remember, there is a little link in the description
+Remember, there is a little link in the description of this episode

-of this episode that text you to a little form.
+that takes you to a little form

-We can fill out and suggest a topic.
+we can fill out and suggest a topic

-And also tell us why you think it's interesting.
+and also tell us why you think it's interesting.

-That's, they're always really fun to read.
+They're always really fun to read.

 Yes.